configcat/docs/website/docs/targeting/targeting-overview.md

 A *setting* is a set of rules that yields a **boolean**, **string**, **integer** or **double** value, which can be used to configure your application.
 It is also known as a configuration value, configuration setting, configuration parameter, etc.

-A *feature flag* is a **boolean** setting to decide whether an application feature should be turned ON or OFF.
+A *feature flag* is a **boolean** setting used to decide whether an application feature should be turned ON or OFF.
 It is also known as a feature toggle, feature switch, feature flipper, conditional feature, etc.

 :::info
 Throughout this documentation, we generally use the term *feature flag* to refer to both feature flags and settings for simplicity because feature flags are the most common type of settings.